-"THAT authority be and is hereby given to Ernest Bong Miau Fatt who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years and will reach the twelve (12) years term limit on 29 November 2019, to continue to act as an Independent Non-Executive Director of the Company until the conclusion of the next Annual General Meeting in accordance with the Malaysian Code on Corporate Governance."
+"THAT authority be and is hereby given to Ernest Bong Miau Fatt who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than twelve (12) years, to continue to act as an Independent Non-Executive Director of the Company until the conclusion of the next Annual General Meeting in accordance with the Malaysian Code on Corporate Governance."

-Ordinary Resolution 7 (Please refer to Note 5 of the Explanatory Notes)
+Ordinary Resolution 8 (Please refer to Note 5 of the Explanatory Notes)

-8. Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature for PMB Technology Berhad and its subsidiaries ("Proposed Shareholders' Mandate")
+8. Proposed Renewal of Shareholders' Mandate for Existing Recurrent Related Party Transactions and Proposed New Shareholders' Mandate for Additional Recurrent Related Party Transactions for PMB Technology Berhad and its subsidiaries ("Proposed Shareholders' Mandate")

-"THAT approval be and is hereby given to the Company and its subsidiaries ("PMBT Group") to enter into recurrent related party transactions of a revenue or trading nature as set out in Section 2.3 (i) of the Circular to Shareholders dated 29 April 2019 which are necessary for the PMBT Group's day-to-day operations subject to the following:
+"THAT approval be and is hereby given to the Company and its subsidiaries ("PMBT Group") to enter into recurrent related party transactions of a revenue or trading nature as set out in Section 2.3 (i) of the Circular to Shareholders dated 13 May 2020 which are necessary for the PMBT Group's day-to-day operations subject to the following: